coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

          This tactic was meant to provide a `breadth-first search
          <https://en.wikipedia.org/wiki/Breadth-first_search>`_
-         version of :tacn:`eauto` but actually behaved like :tacn:`eauto` since it was introduced.
-Use :tacn:`typeclasses eauto` with the `bfs` flag instead.
+         version of :tacn:`eauto` but it actually behaved like :tacn:`eauto`.
+Use :tacn:`typeclasses
+         eauto` with the `bfs` flag instead.

 .. tacn:: autounfold {? @hintbases } {? @simple_occurrences }